-According to the dictionary a factotum is a person who takes on numerous jobs.
+According to the dictionary, a factotum is a person who takes on numerous jobs.
 He is the perennial assistant, never the one in charge.
 Bukowski’s alter ego, Henry Chinaski (Matt Dillon) is such a man.
 He considers himself to be ostensibly a writer and does try to commit words to the page whenever he happens to be sober enough to focus.
 The rest of his time he would much rather drink the day away.
-Of course, in order to do that money is required and this necessitates Hank taking on one menial job after another.
+Of course, to make that money is required and this necessitates Hank taking on one menial job after another.
 Hank is not happy or even satisfied with the whole concept of being a wage slave.
 He sees no point in forcing yourself awake, taking a long commute and working to make someone else money.
-His combination of a lack of interest in his job and his predilection for alcohol keeps Hank moving from one dead end job to another.
-He goes from the physical demands of working a jack hammer to break up blocks of ice to the blinding monotony of sorting pickles.
+His combination of a lack of interest in his job and his predilection for alcohol keeps Hank moving from one dead-end job to another.
+He goes from the physical demands of working a jackhammer to break up blocks of ice to the blinding monotony of sorting pickles.
 His alcohol use is to anesthetize himself to the bleakness of the world around him.
-He knows that it is destroying him but feels that this is after all a matter of personal choice.
+He knows that it is destroying him but feels that this is, after all, a matter of personal choice.
 He is so low that he considers a job as a bookie for his friend Manny (Fisher Stevens) a big break.
 Unfortunately, the pair couldn’t spot a winner in a two horse race.

-Once again Genius Pictures and the Independent Film Channel bring the public a film that most may not have known existed but is so worth having.
-I never know what to expect when I get one of their films to review but I have to say I am never disappointed.
-For those that do not have a local art house cinema nearby IFC offers a means to discover little treasures such as this film.
+Once again Genius Pictures and the Independent Film Channel bring the public a film that most may not have known existed but are so worth having.
+I never know what to expect when I get one of their films to review, but I have to say I am never disappointed.
+For those that do not have a local art house cinema nearby, IFC offers a means to discover little treasures such as this film.
 The 1.85:1 anamorphic video is very well done.
 It captures the claustrophobic feel of the smoky bars.
 The color balance is excellent as is the contrast.
-The Dolby 5.1 audio is a bit of over kill.
-The sub woofer is mostly silent but the rear speakers give a natural ambience.
-There is an interesting making of featurette that shows just how committed the cast and crew where to bringing Bukowski’s work to life.
+The Dolby 5.1 audio is a bit of overkill.
+The subwoofer is mostly silent, but the rear speakers give a natural ambiance.
+There is an interesting making-of featurette that shows just how committed the cast and crew were to bringing Bukowski’s work to life.
 Rounding things off are eight deleted scenes that help show some of the decisions made for the final cut.
-This is a rear find in a film.
-It has an honest, human humor that will draw you in.
+This is a real find in a film.
+It has honest, human humor that will draw you in.